Bug #17189

 Every time before deleting FE cache from admin panel, I have to do TRUNCATE manually, because cache_pages is 15 GB.

-Updated by Hartmut Plehn over 16 years ago
+Updated by Hartmut Plehn almost 17 years ago

 We have the same problem: Clearing the fe cache from within the backend takes several minutes and reduces page delivery performance, truncating the cache_* tables directly takes less than a second.

-Updated by Christian Boltz about 16 years ago
+Updated by Christian Boltz over 16 years ago

 TRUNCATE on InnoDB is no longer mapped to DELETE since MySQL 5.0.3 (except if foreign keys reference to the table, which isn't the case for cache_hash AFAIK).